 Marine collagen is highly bioavailable

-Marine collagen has superior absorption and bioavailability.
+One marine collagen benefit is that it has superior absorption and bioavailability.
 Marine collagen has the smallest particle size and lowest molecular weight among all collagen types, which allows it to pass through the intestinal wall into the bloodstream more easily to provide better healing, repair, and nourishment.
 Marine collagen is absorbed up to 1.5 times more efficiently than other types of collagen, making it one of the best and effective collagens.

 Marine collagen is a Type 1 Collagen